microsoft/vsts-cordova-tasks/docs/secure-certs.md

 	![Xcode Export Cert](media/secure-certs/secure-certs-1.png)

-  Alternativley you can follow a similar process using the "Keychain Access" app on OSX and using the Apple Developer portal to download your provisioning profile.
-Technically you can also generate a signing certificate on Windows.
-Use the proceedure [described in this article](http://docs.build.phonegap.com/en_US/signing_signing-ios.md.html#_windows_users) if you would prefer to follow these methods.
+  Alternativley you can follow a similar process using the "Keychain Access" app on OSX or even generate a signing certificate on Windows.
+Use the proceedure [described in this article](http://docs.build.phonegap.com/en_US/signing_signing-ios.md.html#_windows_users) if you would prefer to head this direction instead.

 2. Next, get a copy of the provisioning profile you want to use